 Take necessary breaks

-It is not a very good idea to pressurize yourself during preparation.
+It is not a very good idea to pressurise yourself during preparation.
 Include stress busters whenever you feel burdened.
 Watch your favourite television show, go for a movie, small outing or play favourite indoor or outdoor games.
 Always remember, stress will never gain marks in the exam, so better try avoiding it.